Topics and scope

 In Sweden, there are two different types of degrees within the framework of graduate studies: a Doctoral of Laws and a licentiate examination.
 The education to become a Doctor of Laws comprises 240 university credits (ECTS) and the Licentiate of Laws degree requires 120 university credits (ECTS).

-At Juridicum a Doctor of Laws degree or a Licentiate of Laws degree can be taken in jurisprudence, civil law, European law, fiscal law, international law, corporate law, administrative law, international civil law, constitutional law, medical law, environmental law, public law, procedural law, legal history and criminal law.
+At Juridicum a Doctor of Laws degree or a Licentiate of Laws degree can be taken in jurisprudence, private law, European law, fiscal law, international law, corporate law, administrative law, international civil law, constitutional law, medical law, environmental law, public law, procedural law, legal history and criminal law.

 For the Doctor of Laws degree the thesis work comprises 180 ECTS.
 In addition courses and seminars are included which amount to a total of 60 ECTS, consisting of an introductory course of 15 ECTS, two complementary courses for a total of 15 ECTS, a literature course on the educational topic of 15 ECTS and topic seminars of 15 ECTS.